(full contact details at the bottom)

-Rotographic is embracing new technology and will be more interactive than ever before, too.
-From 2013 the range of books was made available as eBooks, both in .mobi format for Amazon Kindle devices and in .epub format for most other eBook readers, which is also a first for UK published numismatic titles.
+Rotographic is embracing new technology and is more interactive than ever before, too.
+From 2013 the range of books was made available as eBooks, both in .mobi format for Amazon Kindle devices and in .epub format for most other eBook readers, which is another first for UK published numismatic titles.

-If you’ve written a book on coins, banknotes, collectables or history, why not consider Rotographic as your publisher.
+If you’ve written a book on coins, banknotes, collectables or history, why not consider using Rotographic as your publisher.

 Below is an outline of what information this site gathers from it’s users and for what reason it is used.
 It applies to this website, regardless of what domain name that was used to reach it.
 The main URL being www.rotographic.com (others include www.rotographic.co.uk and www.rotographic.net).